ludocode/onramp/core/cci/2-full/README.md

 ## Components

 - `arithmetic` - Wrappers for `long long`, `float` and `double` math.
-- `block` - A basic block of assembly instructions, starting with a label and ending in a `jmp` or `ret`.
+- `block` - A basic block of instructions, starting with a label and ending in a `jmp` or `ret`.
 - `common` - Common utility code such as error handling functions.
 - `emit` - Low-level functions for writing the output file: bytes and numbers, opcode and register names, etc.
 - `enum` - The container for an enum and its values.
 - `function` - The container for a function.
 Contains its parse tree and its list of basic blocks.
 - `generate` - Code generation.
-Converts the parse tree into basic blocks of assembly.
+Converts the parse tree into basic blocks of instructions.
 - `instruction` - A single instruction in a basic block.
 - `lexer` - Converts the input stream into tokens.
 - `node` - A node in a parse tree, along with functions to manipulate it.